freshOS/AssetChecker/README.md

 ![AssetChecker](https://raw.githubusercontent.com/s4cha/AssetChecker/master/xcodeScreenshot.png)

-## Why
-Because **Image Assets** files are not safe, if an asset is ever deleted, nothing willl warn you that an image is broken in your code.
+Because **Image Assets** files are not safe, if an asset is ever deleted, nothing will warn you that an image is broken in your code.

+## Try it!

+AssetChecker is part of [freshOS](http://freshos.org) iOS toolset.
+Try it in an example App ! <a class="github-button" href="https://github.com/freshOS/StarterProject/archive/master.zip" data-icon="octicon-cloud-download" data-style="mega" aria-label="Download freshOS/StarterProject on GitHub">Download Starter Project</a>

 ## How
 By using a **script** running automatically, you have a **safety net** that makes using Asset Catalog a breeze.